 The PSEP Office conducts the sale and distribution of over 35 manuals, workbooks and pest guides.
-Customer response is positive because they are able to register plus order desired material with one action, either via telephone or our online system.
+Customer response is positive because they are able to register and/or order desired material with one action, either via telephone or our online system.
 Mailing of requested educational materials is promised within 72 hours; however, this is usually accomplished within the same day.
-The number of publications sold from the PSEP office during the 2015-2016 season was 6,822.
-PSEP educational materials are also available at the commercial clinics where 2,309 were sold last season.
+The number of publications sold from the PSEP office during the 2016-2017 season was 5,998.
+An additional 953 publications were sold at private and commercial clinics last season.